rafagarin/expense_tracker/prompt.md

 Out of scope:

-- Movements paid with credit card will just count as expenses (type: “expense”) right at that moment.
-They don’t count as credit, and the actual payment of the credit card bill is later ignored.
+- Movements paid with credit card will just count as expenses (type: "Expense") right at that moment.
+They don't count as credit, and the actual payment of the credit card bill is later ignored.
 - Cash withdrawals will just count as a miscellaneous expense.

 ### Setup